gasparka/thesis/docs/2_pyha.rst

 Pyha reserves a :code:`self._delay` variable, that hardware classes can use to specify their delay.
-Simulation functions read this variable and compensate the simulation data so that the delay is compensated, so that the compensation does not have to be made in unit-tests.
-Setting the ``self._delay = 1` in the ``__init__`` function would shift the hardware simulations left by 1 sample, so that all the simulatiosn would be exactly equal.
+Simulation functions read this variable to compensate the simulation outputs.
+Setting the ``self._delay = 1` in the ``__init__`` function
+would shift the hardware simulations left by 1 sample, so that all the simulation would be exactly equal.

 .. _ch_sliding_adder: